AymanAlqoqa/shoof-pet/README.md

 - As a user I can fill out found pet form.
 - As a user I can comment on any pet missing entry.
 - As a user I can view a list of lost pets and a list of found unknown pets.
-- As a user I can view any lost pet page and click 'I Found It' button.
+- As a user I can view any 'lost pet' page and click 'I Found It' button.
-- As a user I can view any found pet page and click 'It is my lost pet' button.
+- As a user I can view any 'found unknown pet' page and click 'It is my lost pet' button.
-- As a user I can view my lost pet page and update pet's description.
+- As a user I can view my 'lost pet' page and update pet's description.
-- As a user I can view my lost pet page click 'Found' button.
+- As a user I can view my 'lost pet' page click 'Found' button.
-- As a user I can view my lost pet page click 'release reward' button.
+- As a user I can view my 'lost pet' page click 'release reward' button.
-- As a user I can view my found unknown pet and update pets description.
+- As a user I can view my 'found unknown pet' page and update pets description.
 - As a user I can view about us page.
 - As a user I can logout.